Learn about actual and potential costs

 If one exists, buyers should specify their budget for PEO services and related products and services.

-Vendors will be evaluated based on their ability to fulfill the buyer’s requirements and expectations.
+Buyers should evaluate potential vendors based on their ability to fulfill the buyer’s requirements and expectations outlined in the RFP.

 For other selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should outline the tentative schedule and process for the RFP and project.